تحت رعاية صاحب السمو الشيخ محمد بن زايد آل نهيان، رئيس دولة الإمارات العربية المتحدة

 Attendee insights:

-This session will discuss the various strategies and data integration tools to enable energy organisations to launch drone inspection programmes and predictive maintenance operations.
+This session will discuss the various aerial monitoring techniques and data analysis methods that enable energy organisations to minimise raw material losses and the environmental impact of their operations.

 Matti Irjala